-On the recommendations put forward in the GGA report, the Compensation Committee, concluded that the CEO compensation was materially below market and did not reflect an appropriate alignment of pay for performance.
-The Company's historic financial, operational and Shareholder return results indicated that the CEO warranted a special incentive to recognize the historically below market compensation.
-To reflect the Company's original philosophy to preserve cash, the Compensation Committee approved a one-time special equity grant in the form of RSUs on January 14, 2023 and July 14, 2023 that vested on October 14, 2023 and April 14, 2024, respectively, to acknowledge the CEO's past accomplishments.
-As such, it is expected that the CEO's equity compensation grants will decline materially after 2023.
-The Compensation Committee also approved that, starting in the fiscal year of 2022, the CEO would begin earning a base salary, be eligible for an annual cash incentive and, at the Board's discretion, receive long-term incentive equity awards.
-Accordingly, the following table outlines the compensation paid to Mr. Shahbazi in the year ended December 31, 2023:
+In 2023, on the recommendations put forward in a 2021 GGA executive compensation analysis report commissioned by the Compensation Committee, the Compensation Committee concluded that the CEO compensation was materially below market and did not reflect an appropriate alignment of pay for performance.
+The Company's historic financial, operational and Shareholder return results indicated that the CEO warranted a special incentive to recognize the historically below market compensation and the Compensation Committee approved a one-time special equity grant in the form of RSUs on January 14, 2023 and July 14, 2023 that vested on October 14, 2023 and April 14, 2024, respectively, to acknowledge the CEO's past accomplishments (the "2023 Catch-Up").
+The Compensation Committee also approved that, starting in the fiscal year of 2022, the CEO would begin earning a base salary, be eligible for an annual cash incentive award and, at the Board's discretion, receive long-term incentive equity awards.